 FIRE in your hands: the road to financial independence

-As Muckle reported, the FIRE movement (The FIRE movement, America’s hottest new trend in personal finance) – those seeking to be Financially Independent, Retired Early – is growing apace in the States, and is gathering momentum here as an increasing number of savers and investors seek the liberation of financial independence.
+The FIRE movement (The FIRE movement, America’s hottest new trend in personal finance) – those seeking to be Financially Independent, Retired Early – is growing apace in the States, and is gathering momentum here as an increasing number of savers and investors seek the liberation of financial independence by Hannah Barnaby

 Clear expensive debt